cswclui/katacoda-scenarios-1/msdb-001/step02.md

 `:38`{{execute}}

 `Lines 29 - 34` is where the actual work is done to deliver the fortune to the caller of the API.
-Notice when an HTTP request is made at the `/` entry point to the API the webserver code calls `getRandomFortune()` and returns the retrieved `fortune` in JSON format as a`response` to the `request`.
+Notice when an HTTP request is made at the `/` entry point to the API.
+The webserver code calls `getRandomFortune()` and returns the retrieved `fortune` in JSON format as a`response` to the `request`.

 The implementation is simple but it's effective.
 The microservice does one thing and one thing only.
 And, it uses data that's confined to the contextual boundary of the microservice.